PatrickRainbolt/InfoSec/MScipher/Ver2/README.md

 THIS IS A TEST

-[/home/ceasar]: cat file.txt
-THIS IS A TEST
-[/home/ceasar]: cat file.txt | ./MScipher-V2.py --shift 5 --justify "Mid" > encode.txt
+[/home/ceasar]: echo "THIS IS A TEST" | ./MScipher-V2.py --shift 5 --justify "Mid" > encode.txt
 [/home/ceasar]: cat encode.txt
 BYW2 L8 M 6F66